pip-webui/pip-webui-pictures/doc/UsersGuide.md

 ## <a name="collage"></a> pip-collage directive

-**pip-collage** directive visualizes a collection of images as random collage
+**pip-collage** directive visualizes a collection of images as random collage.
+This dialog requires **files** operation in standard REST API.

 ### Usage
 Todo: Add HTML snippet to demonstrate the directive with all attributes